-Banks provide a number of accounts and services just for seniors and the CBA offers a free seminar program to help seniors make the most of their money in retirement and protect against fraud and financial abuse.
+Banks provide accounts and services just for seniors and the CBA offers a free seminar program to help seniors make the most of their money in retirement and protect against fraud and financial abuse.

 Accounts for Seniors

 There are many bank account packages designed specifically for seniors.
-If you are a senior now, or getting close, you may wish to compare the packages for seniors to find out if there is one that meets your needs.
+You may wish to compare the packages for seniors to find out if there is one that meets your needs.

 - how to plan your income and make the most of your money in retirement